3 Best Strategies for Measuring the ROI of Leadership Development Initiatives

-Luckily, there is a formula for calculating ROI, and there are specific steps you can take that will make measuring results significantly easier.
 It all revolves around building an effective measurement plan that provides the roadmap for what data you will collect to measure the success of your initiative.
-It is something you should think through at the beginning of an initiative/program.

 The measurement plan has 3 primary components.

-Why was (or is) your organization willing to spend money on the initiative you’re trying to measure?
-Ask the sponsor or ask yourself, “Why is the organization willing to spend money on this initiative/program?”
-This could be something high level, like, “We are falling behind the competition.”
+Why is your organization willing to spend money on the program you’re trying to measure?
+Ask the sponsor or ask yourself, “Why is the organization willing to spend money on this?”

 To understand this, ask questions like: